How Does Thinking Look LikeLecture performance, 28 minutes, 2021

 A lecture performance about the importance of body, gesture, and diagrams in AI research.

-The culmination of a four-year inquiry, the piece draws from a range of archival material, and the artist's residency in Yann LeCun's machine learning research group at New York University.
-It surfaces the role of embodied, situated knowledge in a field of science obsessed with the non-human; and complicates the role of diagrams and imagination that researchers use to hold onto the invisible.
+The piece draws from a range of archival material, and the artist's two-year residency in Yann LeCun's machine learning research group at New York University.
+It surfaces how researchers use embodied, situated knowledge in an attempt to separate intelligence from embodiment; and how researchers use diagrams and their imagination — all scientific! — to hold on to the invisible.

-‘How Does Thinking Look Like‘ premiered in November 2021 at The Neuroverse live arts festival at ONX Studio in New York City, under the title ‘How AI Lost Its Body.‘
+‘How Does Thinking Look Like‘ premiered as a live performance at The Neuroverse live arts festival at ONX Studio in New York (Nov 2021).

 Publications used (quotes or images), on order of appearance: